 |A Kushan imitation of a coin of the Indo-Greek king Hermaeus, found in Hampshire (image: PAS)|

-- Indo-Greek coins: only three of these coins are recorded on the PAS, namely a coin of Menander from c.
-150 BC, found at Tenby, Wales, in the late nineteenth century; a coin of Apollodotus I, c.
+- Indo-Greek coins: only four of these coins are recorded on the PAS, namely a coin of Menander from c.
+150 BC, found at Tenby, Wales, in the late nineteenth century; another coin of Menander, found in Denbighshire, Wales, in 2018; a coin of Apollodotus I, c.
 180–160 BC, found in London; and a coin of Demetrius, dating c.
 200–185 BC and found near Newcastle.
 In addition, three further Indo-Greek coins—all of Menander and dating from the mid-second century BC—are recorded and mapped in this post, one from 'near Stonehenge', Wiltshire (found before 1880); one from Buriton, Hampshire (found in the 1920s); and another from Towcester, Northamptonshire (found in 1882, probably from foundations).

 - Indo-Scythian coins: early Indo-Scythian coins of c.
-58 BC–AD 10 are slightly more common than Indo-Greek coins, with six recorded on the database, all of Azes I/Azes II.
+58 BC–AD 10 are slightly more common than Indo-Greek coins on the PAS, with six recorded on the database, all of Azes I/Azes II.
 These coins have been found in Leicestershire, Buckinghamshire, East Yorkshire, South Yorkshire, Cheshire, and Hampshire.

-- Other early Indian coins: there are nine 'other issues', all dating from roughly the period in which Britain was under Roman rule, consisting of one Indo-Parthian coin and eight Indo-Scythian/Kushan coins.
-These coins were found in Nottinghamshire (a first-century Indo-Parthian coin of Nahapana), Merseyside (a second-century Kushan coin of Kanishka I), Staffordshire (a third- to fifth-century Kushan coin), South Yorkshire (a third-century gold Kushan coin), Cornwall (a late second- or early third-century Kushan coin of Vasudeva I), Cornwall (a coin of Kujula Kadphises, who the PAS and others place broadly in the second half of the first century AD, that imitates a coin of the first-century BC Indo-Greek king Hermaeus), Hampshire (another Kushan imitation of a coin of Hermaeus, of the same general era as the last), North Yorkshire (a second-century Indo-Scythian/Kushan coin), and Norfolk (an unidentified 'Indo-Scythian' coin).
+- Other early Indian coins: there are thirteen 'other issues', all dating from roughly the period in which Britain was under Roman rule, these being primarily Kushan coins.
+The coins were found in Nottinghamshire (a first-century coin of Nahapana), Merseyside (a second-century Kushan coin of Kanishka I), Staffordshire (a third- to fifth-century Kushan coin), South Yorkshire (a third-century gold Kushan coin), Cornwall (a late second- or early third-century Kushan coin of Vasudeva I), Cornwall (a coin of Kujula Kadphises, who the PAS and others place broadly in the second half of the first century AD, that imitates a coin of the first-century BC Indo-Greek king Hermaeus), Hampshire (another Kushan imitation of a coin of Hermaeus, of the same general era as the last), Kent (another Kushan imitation of a coin of Hermaeus), Lancashire (another first-century AD coin of Kujula Kadphises imitating a coin of Hermaeus), Staffordshire (a coin of Kujula Kadphises, found pre-PAS and recorded at the Ashmolean Museum, Oxford), North Yorkshire (a second-century Indo-Scythian/Kushan coin), London (a second-century Kushan coin), and Norfolk (an unidentified 'Indo-Scythian' coin).

 |A coin of the Indo-Greek king Menander, c.
 150 BC, found two feet below the ground when the foundations of a house were dug in 1881 at Tenby, Wales (image: Roche, 1992–3)|